JMRhodes03/JMRhodes03/README.md

 <h2> Hey there!
-I'm Jessica Rhodes.</h2>
+I'm Jessica M. Rhodes.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; A robotics engineer based in Worcester, MA.
+- 🤖 &nbsp; A robotics engineer based in Worcester, MA.
 - 🎓 &nbsp; A student at [Worcester Polytechnic Institute](https://www.wpi.edu), pursuing a bachelors and a master in Robotics.
-- 🤗 &nbsp; I enjoy making robots more delightful to interact with.
+- 🌱 &nbsp; I enjoy making robots capable of bettering the earth.
-- 🌱 &nbsp; Learning more about CAD, Systems Design and Artificial Intelligence.
+- 👩🏾‍💻 &nbsp; Learning more about CAD, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and video production as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>